withastro/roadmap/proposals/partials.md

 # Testing Strategy

-We want to verify that fragments do not include head content with tests for:
+We want to verify that partials do not include head content with tests for:

 - A component that contains `<style>` and `<script>` elements.
 - The `doctype`